Karleener/FreeDcpPlayer/README.md

 ## Troubeshooting & Tips

+Note that if you change the hardware (adding/removing a screen or audio interface), it is necessary to close FreeDcpPlayer, delete the config.txt file, then restart FreeDcpPlayer

 The program won't work on Maxwell architecture or older (GTX 9xx series)

 If you disable "Full resolution" , the images are displayed without any scaling (i.e. one screen pixel = one image pixel).